rfigueroa/docs/content/tour/secrets.md

 They are the answer when you don’t want to provide that sensitive information in plain text.

-Let's go back to our Docker image used within the plugin tutorial and focus only on the repository secrets type.
-You can learn about all secret types in the [internal secrets example](/docs/usage/examples/secrets_internal/).
+Let's go back to our Docker image used within the plugin tutorial and focus only on the repo secrets type.
+You can learn about all secret types in the [secrets usage section](/docs/usage/secrets/).

 The pipeline we are looking at shows a few different patterns on how you can leverage adding and aliasing secrets in your pipeline.